TangibleInc/loops-and-logic-docs/docs/how-to/custom-image-fields.md

 ---
 id: custom-image-fields
-title: How to display a custom field that contains an image
+title: Display a custom field that contains an image
 tags:
   - Image
   - ACF
 ---
-## The request
+## Request

 > I am using a user loop and I have ACF fields on the users.
 Text fields are working, but as you can see below, I have a custom field for headshot, and even though the ACF field is set to return image URL, it will only return the image ID.
 So I’m getting this after the template is rendered on the front end:
 >